Does Kratom Interact With Meth?

 There are four main varieties of kratom, each with its own effects profile.

-White-vein kratom is the most energizing family of strains, making users feel awake and alert.
+White vein kratom is the most energizing strain, making users awake and alert.
 Most people describe white-vein kratom as providing about as much energy as 1-2 cups of strong coffee and recommend taking it in the morning.

-Yellow-vein kratom isn’t really its own strain; rather, it is a unique fermented version of white-vein kratom.
+Yellow vein kratom isn’t really its own strain; instead, it is a unique fermented version of white-vein kratom.
 The fermentation process replaces the ordinary drying technique and results in strains with higher potency.